 - Crumble bacon when cooled.
 Set aside.

-- Drain fat from skillet leaving at least 1 tablespoon in pan.
+- Drain fat from the skillet, leaving at least 1 tablespoon in the pan.

 - On medium heat, add garlic.
 Cook for 1 minute, stirring frequently.
 Reduce heat if needed to prevent burning.